xNok/devops-lean-6sigma-toolbox/SMART_Devops_Maturity_Assessment/Readme.md

 # SMART DevOps Maturity assessment

-Last year I was tasked with creating a roadmap to improve further the DevOps Agile Maturity of our product development teams.
+Last year, I was tasked with creating a roadmap to raise the DevOps Maturity of our product development teams.
 I needed to assess how far we went in our transformation journey and decide what more to accomplish.
 Therefore I needed a tool or methodology to perform the evaluation and gather feedback from everyone.

 With my Industrial Engineering background, I decided to repurpose a Lean Manufacturing methodology that should enable me to complete the task.
 Lean Six Sigma practitioners have been working on a toolbox to evaluate the adoption of their practices for the past three decades.
 Without a dought some lessons to learn from that.